Chargerless Manifesto

 Published: 2025-08-23

-Between 20-40% of the US adult population owns a fitness tracker, and I haven't met a single person who likes how they look.
-At best the wearable is tolerated, "discreet enough" ; at worst it sticks out like a stain on a nice white shirt.
+Between 20-30% of the US adult population owns a fitness tracker, and I haven't met a single person who likes how they look.
+At best, wearables are tolerated, "discreet enough" ; at worst it sticks out like a stain on a nice outfit.

 Chunky, chunky, chunky

 But do wearables today "earn their keep" through their functionality in spite of how they look?
 No!
-Outside of the top 1% most fitness-brained users, I'd argue that everyone else mostly uses it to check the time.
+Outside of the top 1% most fitness-brained users, everyone else mostly uses it to check the time.
 That is, when their device isn't dead.

 What's up with this?
-If everyone is wearing ugly bricks on their wrists, why hasn't anyone showed up with a nice, sleek, "looks like jewelry" wearable yet?
+If everyone is wearing ugly bricks on their wrists, why hasn't anyone showed up with a nice, sleek wearable yet?
 The answer is an old way of thinking about the core component that all wearables share: the battery.

 Oops!
 All Battery

-It goes something like this: the engineers say "this feature needs this much power per day", and the designers say "this should only get charged once a week", then they ship the product.
-Since everyone has access to the same battery technology, this means that today's wearables all carry around 200mAh of lithium to power their sensor and communication stack, which is why they're all the same size and can barely last a week.
+It goes something like this: the engineers say "this feature needs this much power per day", and the designers say "this should only need charging once a week", then they ship the product.
+Since everyone uses the same battery technology, this means that today's wearables all carry around 200mAh of lithium to power their sensor and communication stack, and end up at a similarly sized package.

 Can we do better?